sharife/mantrabio/site/content/team/_index.md

     title: Senior Director of Preclinical Development
     image: img/fpo-head.png
     link: https://www.linkedin.com/in/liliana-maruri-avidal/
-  - name: Abhishek Ramini
-    title: Research Associate II
-    image: /img/portraits/headshot-abhi.jpg
-    bio: As a research associate on Mantra’s Preclinical Sciences team, Abhishek focuses on in vitro assay development, in vivo study design, and cell culture.
-Previously, he worked in the Murphy-Russell-Thomasy lab studying the effect of biophysical cues of the stromal matrix on corneal wound healing.
-Abhishek earned his Bachelor’s degree in microbiology at the University of California, Davis and loves adrenaline-filled activities like sky diving, or simply jogging with his dog, and listening to music.
   - bio: Natalia leads analytical development as part of the Process Sciences team at Mantra Bio.
 Her efforts drive the development and qualification of Mantra’s in-house exosome therapeutic characterization assays.
 Natalia’s